Once your vision is clear, there are three questions you’ll need to answer.

 - Define success for your ministry

 Both your team and your people need to be reminded frequently of what the vision is and where you’re going next.
-This isn’t just a communications task; it has to do with how your team fundamentally operates.
-The communications aspect of rallying a church around your vision is a really difficult (impossible may be a better word) task if you stop after simply defining it.Both your team and your people need to be reminded frequently of what the vision is and where you’re going next.
+This isn’t just a communications task… it has to do with how your team fundamentally operates.
+The communications aspect of rallying a church around your vision becomes a difficult (impossible) task if you stop after simply defining it.Both your team and your people need to be reminded frequently of what the vision is and where you’re going next.
 Click To Tweet

-Once your vision is clear, here are three questions you will need to answer:
+Once your vision is clear, there are three questions you will need to answer: